VIDEO: Workout Wednesday with Brand Fitness - Aldergrove Star

-Marion Brand, owner of Brand Fitness in Langley, focuses on working out the arms in this week’s edition of Workout Wednesday hosted by Langley Advance Times.
+Marion Brand, owner of Brand Fitness in Langley, focuses on working out legs in this week’s edition of Workout Wednesday hosted by Langley Advance Times.
 (Brand Fitness video screen shot)

 VIDEO: Workout Wednesday with Brand Fitness